fuertesvic/sortify/README.md

  # PYQT BRANCH
  - [x] Implement a model/view architecture for fast performance, and efficient view management, and not needing to open every image every time.
- - [ ] Fix the bug so that every time that the model is created it duplicates the images
+ - [x] Fix the bug so that every time that the model is created it duplicates the images
- - [ ] Make the actual changes in the image metadata
+ - [x] Make the actual changes in the image metadata
+ - [x] Allow multiple image formats (currently: 'PNG' and 'JPG')
+ - [ ] Implement multiple tags per image
+ - [ ] Make a "Select All" Button
+ - [ ] Implement Tag Deletion
+ i'll switch to main branch again when all of this is working

 # Steps to reproduce with example dataset